 We interviewed Kate Webb, who founded The Responsible Safari Company and is launching women’s expeditions in 2018.
-If you’re interested in joining The Travel Women Trips, fill out our survey and learn more here.
+If you’re interested in joining The Travel Women Trips to Malawi, India or Guatemala click HERE.

 1. Tell us about the first time you traveled to Africa.